This is a placeholder with some tidbits we’ve come across, there will be a real style guide here for Starfinder and Pathfinder 2e eventually.

 Feat Name: The feat’s name is followed by a basic description of what the feat does.
 This description is only a explanation of the feat, not the game rules defining how it works.

 Prerequisites: A minimum ability score, another feat or feats, a minimum base attack bonus, a minimum number of ranks in one or more skills, or anything else required in order to take the feat.
 A feat may have more than one prerequisite.
 This entry is absent if a feat has no prerequisites.
 You’ll notice Great Cleave requires Cleave but also Str 13 despite the fact Cleave already requires Str 13.
 The Prerequisites are stated explicitly in each feat.
+If the feat has only one Prerequisite, the section name is Prerequisite: weird, but that’s how it goes.

 Benefit: What the feat enables the character (“you” in the feat description) to do.
 A character cannot select a feat more than once unless it specifically says so.
 If a character somehow has the same feat more than once, the benefits of these feats do not stack unless indicated otherwise.
 Unless otherwise noted, the term “level” refers to character level.
+Benefit is always singular no matter how many effects are present.

 Normal: This entry lists the normal rules that apply to a character who does not have the feat.
 A character with the feat, on the other hand, can overcome these limitations.
 This information can help players understand why the feat is useful.
 If not having the feat causes no particular drawback, this entry is absent.